AhmedS624/Photographic-Memory/README.md

 Now try forgetting that

 This method is like a cheat to studing as you are having fun creating and also memorizing even better than the traditional way

+Now that I expalined the idea behind it let's get to the nitty gritty stuff